liranh85/genetic-algorithm-library/README.md

-# genetic-algorithm-library
+# genetic-lib

 General-purpose Genetic Algorithm library.

-README.md will be updated soon.
+This README.md will be completed soon.

 ## Installation
 ```